Moesif/apidocs/source/index.html.md

 ## API definitions

-The _Collector API_ enables you to log raw data to Moesif at high volume such as events and user profiles.
+The _Collector API_ enables you to log your raw event data to Moesif at high volume such as API calls and user profiles.
 It's a write-only, high-volume data collection network and is also used by the Moesif server integrations and plugins.

 The _Management API_ enables you to query and manage data in your Moesif account such as to embed charts in customer-facing applications.